ICS4U - Unit 1 - Fundamental Concepts and Recursion

 Installing additional Packages

-To install these packages and be able to use them with IDLE, we can use a package management system called PIP.
+To install the pygame package and be able to use them with IDLE, we can use a package management system called PIP.
 To access PIP you need to open a Terminal Window on your computer.

 • Windows -> Search for “cmd” in the Windows Search Bar and it will open up a terminal window.